Developer(s) – Machine Games & id Software

 Controls – 10/10

-Whilst Wolfenstein doesn’t bring anything new to the first person shooting genre in terms of controls, first and foremost, there are no problems with the formula chosen.
-But this was to be firmly expected, as this game was developed using an engine made by id Software; the company who popularised the genre with Doom years ago.
+Whilst Wolfenstein doesn’t bring anything new to the first-person shooting genre in terms of controls, first and foremost, there are no problems with the formula chosen.
+But this was to be firmly expected, as this game was developed using an engine made by id Software; the company that popularized the genre with Doom years ago.
 It’s actually interesting to see how similar the control scheme of this latest game is compared to Wolfenstein 3D.

 Lifespan – 5.5/10

 I was let down by how short a time one playthrough lasts for how much more emphasis there is on side quests and extras in comparison to other shooters around at the moment, such as Killzone: Shadow Fall for example.
 The game seems like a first seemingly fleeting experience in that respect.
 Although there is indeed enough substance in gameplay to at least keep it entertaining for the short time it lasts I can’t help but feel that there’s also more than enough substance in gameplay to have made it last much longer than it did.